Student placements – information for students

 - Allows you to explore and test out career ideas

-If your degree does not appear on the list then see our ‘Advice on how to find your own placement opportunities’ section as it has advice for those wishing to do a placement when it does not feature as part of their degree.
+See our advice on how to find your own placement opportunities as it has advice for those wishing to do a placement when it does not feature as part of their degree.

 You can also access our Internships Toolkit here, to help you find and make the most out of your work expeirence.

 For more information about student placements, please contact your school office.